Group Tax Strategy

 Where legislation is recent and/or particularly complex we may engage with professional advisors to assist us in our understanding or consult with HMRC to provide guidance on intended tax consequences.

-This approach to tax compliance has seen the Group be designated a Low Risk tax status by HMRC.
+This approach to tax compliance has seen the Group maintain its Low Risk tax status following HMRC’s latest Business Risk Review during 2024.
 HMRC trusts that Low Risk taxpayers are open and transparent, bring issues to discuss in real time, and pay the right tax at the right time.

 Summary